'Bull Market Blunders' Pull Down Parent Cos' Profitability, Result In High-Cost Debt

 Within months of Tata acquiring Corus for $13 billion in 2007, the Aditya Birla Group flagship Hindalco acquired Novelis for $6 billion, making the combined entity the world's largest rolled-aluminium producer.
 Debu Bhattacharya, MD of Hindalco and VC of Novelis, describes Novelis as a paying asset.
 "We are spending more to produce as operational costs have gone up significantly and at the same time we are getting less from selling as the LME (London Metal Exchange) has dropped to 1970 levels," Bhattacharya said, commenting on Hindalco's falling bottom line.

 The study took into account only acquisitions worth over a billion dollars and not asset acquisitions since analysis became difficult in the absence of numbers reported by companies in this regard.
 "As fund availability was quite easy, Indian companies chased deals with huge enthusiasm in 2007.
-However, as the economy slowed from 2008 and liquidity dried up, many of the billion-dollar acquisitions have proved to be bull market blunders," Jagannadham Thunuguntla, strategist & head of re
+However, as the economy slowed from 2008 and liquidity dried up, many of the billion-dollar acquisitions have proved to be bull market blunders," Jagannadham Thunuguntla, strategist & head of research at SMC Global Securities, said.

 Returns on equity (ROE) as well as on investment (ROI), both measures of a company's profitability, are depressed (see table).
 While ROE is the profit that a company generates through shareholders' money, ROI is the measure of profitability of an investment.